 The specialized care needs of veiled chameleons makes them prone to certain health conditions, often stemming from improper husbandry.
 Metabolic bone disease, nutritional deficiencies, dehydration and parasitism are some main concerns.

-Ensure UVB lighting, gut loaded and supplemented insects, ambient temperatures and humidity levels meet the recommendations here to avoid issues associated with poor care.
 Establish a relationship with a herpatological vet to diagnose and treat any problems early.
 Have checkups every 6–12 months to keep their health in check.
-Read my article about the health problems chameleons suffer from and how to prevent them.